HwwwwwwwH/MiniCPM-V-2/README.md

 - 🙌 **Bilingual Support.**

   MiniCPM-V 2.0 **supports strong bilingual multimodal capabilities in both English and Chinese**.
-This is enabled by generalizing multimodal capabilities across languages, a technique from [VisCPM](https://arxiv.org/abs/2308.12038) [ICLR'24 Spotlight].
+This is enabled by generalizing multimodal capabilities across languages, a technique from [VisCPM](https://arxiv.org/abs/2308.12038) [ICLR'24].

 ## Evaluation <!-- omit in toc -->